-The collapsible Elgato green screen is another investment piece, but I love how easy it is to pull out and fold away.
+I love how easy this green screen is to pull out and fold away.
 Another bonus is that it's always wrinkle free.
 The only downside is that it's a trickier to chroma key in OBS than the standard chrome key green screens.

 Things I use